LeoIta/Angular-Udemy-Course/README.md

-Exercise on basic Angular from Udemy course "Angular - The Complete Guide (2020 Edition)"
+#Exercises on basic Angular from Udemy course "Angular - The Complete Guide (2020 Edition)"

-# basics-assignment-1-start
+1. basics-assignment-1-start
-#
+2. basics-databinding